golift/cnfg/README.md

 Procedures for parsing configs files and environment variables into data structures.
+Works a whole lot like `json.Unmarshal`
 Quick explanation on how the env variable mapping works below.
 See [GODOC](https://godoc.org/golift.io/cnfg) for a working code example.

-Supports almost every possible type.
+Supports almost every possible type, including slices, maps, slices of maps, maps of slices, pointers of slices to maps of slices!

 Please open an issue if you run into a bug or an unsupported type.

 ```
 type Shelter struct {